dark-peak-analytics/R4ScHARR/README.md

 # Who are we?

 Rob, Paul & Sarah work at the intersection between public health, economics and data-science.
-They are all based at the School of Health and Related Research at the University of Sheffield.
-Rob and Paul are joint funded by the Wellcome Trust Doctoral Training Centre in Public Health Economics and Decision Science [108903] and the University of Sheffield.
+They are all based at Dark Peak Analytics and the School of Health and Related Research at the University of Sheffield.
+They were previously joint funded by the Wellcome Trust Doctoral Training Centre in Public Health Economics and Decision Science [108903] and the University of Sheffield.

-*[Robert Smith](https://www.linkedin.com/in/robert-smith-53b28438/)* is currently based at the UK Health Security Agency.
+*[Robert Smith](https://www.linkedin.com/in/robert-smith-53b28438/)* is currently (2020) based at the UK Health Security Agency.
 He was previously based at ScHARR, University of Sheffield, and has been involved in multiple projects with the World Health Organization on topics ranging from physical activity to FGM.
 He is a big advocate of the use of R for Health Economics & Decision Science.

 *[Paul Schneider](https://bitowaqr.github.io/)* joined ScHARR in 2018.
 He is working on conceptual and methodological problems in valuing health outcomes in economic evaluations.
 A medical doctor and epidemiologist by training, he has used R in various research projects, ranging from the modeling costs of breast cancer, and value of information analyses, to the monitoring of influenza in real-time using online data.
 He is a keen advocate of open science practices.

 *[Sarah Bates](https://www.linkedin.com/in/sarah-bates-647ab9145/)* joined ScHARR in 2016.
 She completed her PhD in Public health economic modelling in 2021 and has been a Research Associate in ScHARR since then.
 Sarah has a background in Health Psychology and Health economic modelling.
 She has used R for various projects with expertise in microsimulation modelling and is particularly interested in the challenges of modelling health behaviours and behaviour change.

-Contact:   rasmith3@sheffield.ac.uk
+Contact:   rsmith@darkpeakanalytics.com

 Website: [Dark Peak Analytics](https://www.darkpeakanalytics.com)